Reverse Shoulder Arthroplasty

 Clinical Significance

 RTSA is gaining popularity around the world to treat different shoulder pathological conditions in adult populations.
-More than 60,000 RTSA are performed every year in the USA with very satisfactory results.
+More than 60,000 RTSA are performed yearly in the USA with satisfactory results.
 RTSA is mainly used to treat patients who suffer from deficient rotator cuff function with or without glenohumeral articulation arthritis.
-The alteration of the shoulder of rotation and allows the deltoid muscle more mechanical advantage to mobilize the arm.
+The alteration of the shoulder's rotation allows the deltoid muscle more mechanical advantage to mobilize the arm.

 Enhancing Healthcare Team Outcomes

-It is essential for the health care practitioners involved in managing patients with shoulder disease to be familiar with the RTSA procedures.
+The healthcare practitioners managing patients with shoulder disease need to be familiar with the RTSA procedures.
 Understanding the indications and biomechanics for RTSA is necessary to select suitable patients for this type of treatment.
 Arthroplasty nurses and physicians should provide clear postoperative counseling about arm usage after the surgery.
 Patient education about safe arm use after RTSA reduces the risk of prosthesis dislocation.
 Post-operative proper pain management and physiotherapy lead rehabilitation are essential to achieve enhanced recovery and reduce the length of hospital stay.
-Regular follow-up consultations after the surgery with serial postoperative X-rays and clinical assessment are required to identify any postoperative complication.
+Regular follow-up consultations after the surgery with serial postoperative X-rays and clinical assessment are required to identify any postoperative complications.

 (Click Image to Enlarge)